shoeffner/ann3depth/docs/documentation.md

 ## Network architecture and cluster specifications

-To efficently build cluster specifications we divide our grid jobs into a single master job and several client jobs.
-The master job, which we will also call "keepalive", will not perform any computations for the TensorFlow models, but instead only takes care of proper initialization of the client jobs and restarts them as needed.
+To efficiently build cluster specifications we divide our grid jobs into a single master job and several client jobs.
+The master job, which we will also call "keepalive", will not perform any computations for the TensorFlow models, but instead only take care of proper initialization of the client jobs and restarting them as needed.
 The client jobs will then either run worker or ps node processes using a cluster specification provided by the keepalive job.

 The keepalive job goes through several steps: